Information Collected About You

 If you believe that one of your contacts has provided us with your personal information and you would like to request that it be removed from our database, please use the Contact Us link provided at the bottom of every page of the WebMD Sites.

-WebMD Message Boards and Other Public Forums
+User Reviews and Other Public Forums

-Any information (including personal information) you share in any online message board or other forum is by design open to the public and is not private.
+Any information (including personal information) you share in any review, or other forum is by design open to the public and is not private.
 You should think carefully before posting any personal information in any public forum.
 What you post can be seen, disclosed to or collected by third parties and may be used by others in ways we cannot control or predict, including to contact you for unauthorized purposes.
 As with any public forum on any site, the information you post may also show up in third-party search engines.

 Emails You Send to WebMD